XiangmingKA/academic-kickstart4/content/authors/admin/_index.md

 - Visitors
 ---

-Xiangming is a graduate student at Carnegie Mellon University, Entertainment Technology Center.
-He has a demonstrated work experience in the video game industry as a Technical Artist.
-His interests lie in the interdisciplinary area in the game industry, with emphasis on Computer Graphics, 3D Modeling, Lighting, and Texturing.
-With a Computer Graphics programming background, he has a great understanding of the render pipeline and shader creation.
-He has strong knowledge of Physically-Based Rendering principles in texturing and shading.
-Also, he is familiar with DCC packages such as Maya, 3ds Max, and Substance.
+Xiangming is a graduate student at Carnegie Mellon University Entertainment Technology Center.
+He has demonstrated work experience in the video game industry as a Technical Artist.
+His expertise lies in the interdisciplinary area in the game industry, with emphasis on Computer Graphics, 3D Modeling, Lighting, and Texturing.

+With a Computer Graphics programming background, Xiangming has strong software engineering skills and troubleshooting ability.
+He had developed a set of skills in Render Feature and Shader development when working at Unity Technologies.
+Especially, he has a great understanding of Physically-Based Rendering principles in texturing, lighting, and shading.
+His duties also include tool development and assets improvements in DCC packages such as Maya, 3ds Max, and Substance.